 With a little over 130 IT companies in Poznan, this location would be a perfect choice for small startups and companies that do not need big dedicated teams.

 Convenience of the location

 Software development in Poland has been rapidly developing over the last decade.
-This country has both human capital and versatile expertise to become a reliable tech vendor for companies worldwide.
+This country has both human capital and versatile expertise to become a reliable outsourcing destination for companies worldwide.
 Here are top three reasons to outsource software development to Poland:

-- We have over 17 years of experience in the IT market and employ more than 2,000 software developers in 24 destinations worldwide.
+- We have two decades of experience in the IT market and employ more than 2,000 software developers in 24 destinations worldwide.

 - N-iX has many industry recognitions (Clutch, GoodFirms, OpenText and Microsoft partner, GSA, Inc. 5000, Software 500, IAOP, and many more).

 References on software development in Poland